napari/docs/docs/community/governance.md

 be postponed until the new member has joined and another vote can be held.
 The IFP seat is elected by the IFP Advisory Council.

 The SC may be contacted at `napari-steering-council@googlegroups.com`.
-Or via the [@napari/steering-council](https://github.com/orgs/napari/teams/steering-council) GitHub team.
 For a list of the current SC see our [About Us](team) page.

 ### Institutional and funding partners